Thank you for reading our post, please rate this article at the end.

 With this fifth-wheel hitch’s assistance, you’ll get to your destination without encountering problems with navigating uneven surfaces.

-I should mention now that it can hold a maximum of 24,000 lbs., which is already sufficient for average fifth-wheel trailers.
+I should mention that it can hold a maximum of 24,000 pounds, which is already sufficient for most average fifth-wheel trailers.

 To wrap it up, the Andersen 3220 fifth wheel hitch is another product that contributes to the manufacturer’s good reputation.